Paingouin/ModernCPPSeed/README.md

 The principle is that you only have to add your folder with your .cpp/.h files, choose if you want an executable/a lib, your dependencies and that's it.

-NOTE : what I call a batch is an executable, and a library is a static or dynamic library used by the batches.
+NOTE : a library is either a static or dynamic library used by the executables.

 ## How CMake works
 You can skip this section if you know how to invoke cmake and your compiler.